XRPLF/xrpl-dev-portal/content/concepts/introduction/software-ecosystem.md

 Middleware services are programs that consume the XRP Ledger APIs on one side and provide their own APIs on the other side.
 They provide a layer of abstraction to make it easier to build higher-level applications by providing some common functionality as a service.

 Unlike [programming libraries](#programming-libraries), which are instantiated fresh and shut down with the program that imports them, middleware services typically stay running indefinitely, and may have their own databases (relational SQL databases or otherwise) and configuration files.
-Middleware services

 The [Data API](data-api.html) is an example of a middleware service on top of the XRP Ledger.
 The Data API collects and transforms XRP Ledger data, so that you can query by time, filter by data type, or perform data analysis.